XPengZhao/Wireless-Localization-Dataset/README.md

 ### Scenario

-We provide the BLE localization dataset collected in the real world experimental scenario.
+We provide the BLE localization dataset collected in the real-world experimental scenario.
 A total of 21 BLE gateways are deployed to collect the RSSI of BLE beacons.
 The RSSI is set to -100 dBm if the gateway does not detect any signal from the beacon.

 ![scenario_ble](img/scenario_ble.png)